AlmazHecker/typeracer-script/readme.md

 1. Go to the https://play.typeracer.com
 2. Open up browser console
-3. Paste the following into console right before the race starts
+3. Paste the following into console right after the race starts
 4. Enjoy!

 ## Script